-- Review the basic FEC rules for establishing and administering a trade association and membership organization federal PAC - Identify who may be solicited for contributions to a federal PAC and review guidelines for raising funds for a federal PAC - Evaluate various PAC fundraising techniques to determine their permissibility - Discuss McCutcheon v.
+- Review the basic FEC rules for establishing and administering a trade association and membership organization federal PAC - Identify who may be solicited for contributions to a federal PAC and review guidelines for raising funds for a federal PAC - Discuss PAC FEC reporting and recordkeeping requirements - Evaluate various PAC fundraising techniques to determine their permissibility - Discuss McCutcheon v.
 FEC decision invalidating individual aggregate biennial contribution limits - Review Citizens United v.
 FEC ruling and the subsequent creation of "Super PACs" and increased electoral activities by Section 501(c) organizations